haroonmaqbool/Movie-Management-System/README.md

   - Share your thoughts by rating movies and writing or viewing reviews.

 - **User Recommendations**:
-  - Benefit from a personalized recommendation system based on your preferences and ratings.
+  - Benefit from a personalized recommendation system based on your preferences and ratings, utilizing collaborative filtering algorithms.

+- **User Watchlist**:
+  - Create and manage your watchlist to keep track of movies you plan to watch.

+- **Password Recovery**:
+  - Never worry about forgetting your credentials with the password recovery feature in place.

 - **User Roles**:
   - Define user roles with distinct privileges, including admin and regular user.
-  - Admins have the authority to manage movies and user accounts.
+  - Admins have the authority to manage movies, user accounts, and access additional system features.

 - **Graphical User Interface (GUI)**:
-  - Enjoy a visually appealing and user-friendly interface powered by tkinter.
+  - Enjoy a visually appealing and user-friendly interface powered by tkinter, a Python library for creating graphical user interfaces.
+The GUI is designed to be responsive and intuitive, ensuring an enjoyable user experience.

 - **Data Storage**:
   - Store data in a text file format, ensuring easy access and portability.
-  - Remember to keep all files in the same folder before running the program.

-- **Data Loading**:
-  - Data loads swiftly on application start, ensuring a seamless user experience.
+  - Data loads automatically when the application starts, ensuring a seamless user experience.

-- **Password Recovery**:
-  - Never worry about forgetting your credentials with the password recovery feature in place.

-- **User Watchlist**:
-  - Create and manage your watchlist to keep track of movies you plan to watch.

 ## Installation